Delta outbreak exposes New Zealand's low vaccination rates - Up News Info

 Article content

+“I think what is critical is that as a nation we now seriously focus on getting as many people vaccinated as possible, it is the only way our country can return to normality for the sake of our health and people’s livelihoods.”

-Apart from some anti-lockdown protests, however, New Zealanders mostly followed rules and stayed at home this week.
+Apart from some anti-lockdown protests, New Zealanders mostly followed rules and stayed at home.
 The government warned not doing so will result in chaos, as seen in neighboring Australia.

-“We have seen the dire consequences of taking too long to act in other countries, not least our neighbors,” Ardern said, when questioned about the lockdown.
+“We have seen the dire consequences of taking too long to act in other countries, not least our neighbors,” Ardern said.
+(Reporting by Praveen Menon; Editing by Sam Holmes, Kim Coghill and Barbara Lewis)

-“We have seen what can happen elsewhere if we fail to get on top of it.
-We only get one chance,” she said.

-Australia, whose vaccine rollout was also behind most countries, began doling out emergency COVID-19 vaccine supplies in Sydney as the country reported its biggest one-day rise in infections.

 Advertisement